lostkuma/IronHack16s/README.md

 **Description**
 * Datasets
 Dataets that will be used are listed.
 However, at this phase not all details of how they will be used are specified.
+More datasets will be added later.
-Datasets maybe modified later.
+Existing datasets maybe modified later.
 	* Climate Data Online (http://catalog.data.gov/dataset/climate-data-online-cdo)
 	  Normals Daily Data for Indiana from 3/24/2012 to 3/24/2016
 	  Columns used: Precipitation, Winds, Daily total sunshine, Maximum temperature, Minimum temperature, Snowfall
 	* FEMA Disaster Declarations Summary (http://catalog.data.gov/dataset/disaster-declaration)
-	  Disaster Declaration summary data for Indiana from 2004 to 2014 Columns used: Incident type, Declared county area, Begin date, End date,
+	  Disaster Declaration summary data for Indiana from 2004 to 2014
+	  Columns used: Incident type, Declared county area, Begin date, End date

+All datasets used are from data.gov

 * Map View
-	* The initialized Map is located at Lafayette since Lafayette is the largest city of Tippecanoe county
+	* The initialized Map is located at Indianapolis since it is the capital of Indiana
-	*
+	* Major locations sell vegetables will be marked on the map with name tags displayed on top
+	* Market name will shown when mouse is moved to a tag
+	* Upon clicking on a tag, information with for the location will be shown on the bottom window of the webpage.
+Information contains the features discussed above for a market
+	* Current weather data will be retrived use OpenWeatherMap API (http://openweathermap.org/api), and be displayed in the information windown with a weather icon at the bottom of the webpage

 * Data Visualization
+	* Radar chart will be used for data visualization
+	* A comparison button will be displayed on the information window.
+By clicking it, a pop up window that allows the comparison of  three markets will be displayed.
+Sortable bar graph is used for the comparison for three markets
+	* By clicking on some features (i.e. price) will display the actualy price range on the chart

 * Interation Form:

-3. Description of the datasets and function design
- * [name] [link] [data type] [data columns used] [data amount] Please provide a name+link+basicInfo to each dataset you have used.
- * [Y/N] Do you use the primary dataset ”online climate data” from data.gov?
- * [Y/N] [List] Are all these datasets from data.gov?
-If not, where are they coming from (links)?

-  Fill in the structued description:
- * Map View:
-	1. [Y/N] Basic Map with specific location (your map is located in a meaningful place, city of west lafayette for example)
-	2. [Y/N] Markers for location of markets
-	3. [Y/N] Labels for markets' names
-	4. [Y/N] InfoWindow to show detail information of a market
-	5. [Y/N] [describe] Any other cover on the map (for example, cloud cover to show the weather effect)

- * Data Visualization:
-	1. [Y/N] [describe] Use Graph?
-What is the type? (bar chart, pie chart, radar chart ...)
-	2. [Y/N] [List] Any interaction available on the graph?
-List them (enable click on numbers, drag on lines, change time/variables ...)

- * Interaction Form:
-	1. [Y/N] [List] Any information output? list them. (text field, text area, label, plain HTML ...)
-	2. [Y/N] [List] Any operation option (filters)?
-List them. (search markets, search vegetables, filter based on price, sort based on convenience ...)
-	3. [Y/N] [List] Any information input?
-List them. (comments, markers, user preference ...)
-	4. [Y/N] [List] Interaction with Map?
-List them. (filter on price will affect map markers, sort on price will affect map markers, ...)
-	5. [Y/N] [List] Interaction with data visualization?
-List them. (filter, sort, set variables ...)
+	* Information output: The weblink of the markets will be provided, and freshness rating will be displayed for each market
+	* Operation option: Filters based on features will affect the change of tags on the map, and search on market names will only result to the tags of a certain set of markets (e.g. search "Walmart" will only display tags for Walmart)
+	* Information input: Allow area selection by inputing a county/city name on top left texting box on the map
+	* Interaction with map: By clicking the comparison button on the information window, a pop up window that allows the comparison of  three markets will be displayed.
+The market in selection will be automatically added and other two markets can be added to comparison by dragging the tags on the map
+	* Interaction with data visualization: Checkboxes that enable/disable features will be available above the radar chart, which will affect the chart

 **Content**
 * README.txt  --This file.